MicrosoftDocs/win32/desktop-src/medfound/getcertificatesize.md

 ---
-Description: Gets the size of a certificate for a display driver. ms.assetid: fd52e939-127a-4493-8406-31f7767921cd
+description: Gets the size of a certificate for a display driver. ms.assetid: fd52e939-127a-4493-8406-31f7767921cd
 title: GetCertificateSize function
 ms.topic: reference